olukayodepaul/productMicroService/src/main/java/doc/db.md

 -- Stores customer comments for products separately from ratings.
 -- Customers: Leave comments regarding their experiences.
 CREATE TABLE product_comments (
-id SERIAL PRIMARY KEY,                   -- Unique identifier for each comment entry product_id INTEGER NOT NULL,             -- ID of the product being commented on user_id INTEGER NOT NULL,                -- ID of the user who wrote the comment comment_text TEXT NOT NULL,              -- Text of the comment created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp when the comment was created FOREIGN KEY (product_id) REFERENCES products(id), -- Relationship: One-to-Many (a product can have multiple comments) FOREIGN KEY (user_id) REFERENCES users(id) -- Relationship to users );
+    id SERIAL PRIMARY KEY,                   			-- Unique identifier for each comment entry product_id INTEGER NOT NULL,             			-- ID of the product being commented on user_id UUID NOT NULL,                			-- ID of the user who wrote the comment organisation_id UUID NOT NULL,                      -- ID of the organisation that owns the product comment_text TEXT NOT NULL,              			-- Text of the comment created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, 	-- Timestamp when the comment was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,     -- Timestamp when the product was last updated is_active BOOLEAN DEFAULT TRUE ,        			-- Status of the product (active or inactive) FOREIGN KEY (product_id) REFERENCES products(id) 	-- Relationship: One-to-Many (a product can have multiple comments) );

 -- 11. Product Feedback Table